Erigeron cascadensis

-Erigeron cascadensis is a North American species of flowering plants in the family Asteraceae known by the common name Cascade fleabane.
-It has been found only in the state of Oregon in the northwestern United States, primarily in subalpine meadows in the Cascades mountain range.
+Erigeron cascadensis, commonly known as Cascade fleabane, is a species of flowering plant in the family Asteraceae.
+It endemic to the state of Oregon in the northwestern United States, primarily in subalpine meadows in the Cascades mountain range.

 Erigeron cascadensis is a perennial herb up to 15 cm (6 inches) tall, producing a taproot.
 One plant can produce several flower heads, sometimes one per branch, sometimes in groups of 2 or 3.
 Each head has 30–50 white or purple ray florets plus numerous yellow disc florets.